sauln/ICRI/docs/index.md

 ## Commands

-* `python run_program.py` - Run current bleeding edge; tests, routing for r101, and visualization
+* `./run_program.sh` - Run current bleeding edge; tests, routing for r101, and visualization

-## Project layout

-    mkdocs.yml    # The configuration file.
-    docs/
-        index.md  # The documentation homepage.

 ## Project Organization

     ├── LICENSE
     ├── Makefile             <- Makefile with commands like `make data` or `make train` ├── README.md            <- The top-level README for developers using this project.
     ├── data
     │   ├── interim          <- Intermediate data that has been transformed.
-    │   ├── processed      <- The final, canonical data sets for modeling.
     │   └── raw              <- The original, immutable data dump.
     │
-    ├── docs               <- A mkdocs documentation
+    ├── docs                 <- A mkdocs documentation project │
-    │
     ├── reports              <- Generated analysis as HTML, PDF, LaTeX, etc.
     │   └── figures          <- Generated graphics and figures to be used in reporting │
     ├── requirements.txt     <- The requirements file for reproducing the analysis environment, e.g.
     │                           generated with `pip freeze > requirements.txt`
     │
     └── src                  <- Source code for use in this project.
         ├── __init__.py      <- Makes src a Python module
         │
-        ├── data           <- Scripts to download or generate data │   └── make_dataset.py
+        ├── main             <-
+        │   ├── BaseObjects
+        │   └── Algorithms
         │
+        ├── test             <-
+        │   ├── BaseObjects
+        │   └── Algorithms
+        │
+        ├── data             <- Scripts to download or generate data │
-        └── visualization  <- Scripts to create exploratory and results oriented visualizations └── visualize.py
+        └── visualization    <- Scripts to create exploratory and results oriented visualizations

 This documentation was build with the help of [mkdocs.org](http://mkdocs.org).